-Transform Fresno has a resident and business inclusive collaborative stakeholder structure (CSS) for overseeing grant governance.
-The CSS includes the lead applicant (the City of Fresno), 12 additional project partners, and 16 O&O Committee members.
-See Appendix 3, page 97, for a summary of the roles and responsibilities the various CSS members.
+Transform Fresno has a resident- and business-inclusive collaborative stakeholder structure (CSS) for overseeing grant governance.
+The CSS includes the City of Fresno, 12 project partners, and 16 Outreach & Oversight (O&O) Committee members.
+See Appendix 3, page 105, for a summary of the roles and responsibilities of CSS members.

-Within the CSS, the O&O Committee serves as the primary pathway for the community to provide overall guidance on TCC implementation including major budget or programmatic changes.
+Within the CSS, the O&O Committee serves as the primary pathway for the community to provide guidance on TCC implementation including major budget or programmatic changes.
 The O&O Committee is composed of residents or business owners from all three neighborhoods of the TCC project area (Chinatown, Downtown, and Southwest).
-The Committee meets monthly and holds quarterly public meetings in which the community can provide comment.
+The Committee meets monthly and holds quarterly public meetings in which the community can provide comments.

-The O&O Committee formed in December 2017 after the final project package was approved through a participatory budget process by 164 eligible voters.
-To have been eligible to vote, one was required to live, work or own a business or property in ZIP codes 93706 and 93721.
-Moreover, residents must have attended 50% of the meetings about the participatory budgeting process; workers and owners of businesses and property must have attended 66% of the meetings.
-The mayor then appointed 16 of those voting members to serve on the O&O committee.
-The composition of the committee will evolve over time as members cycle in and out.
-When a vacancy occurs, nominations from the community are solicited and then committee members are chosen based on recommendations from the current committee, a panel interview, and at the direction of the mayor of Fresno.
-All new members must have participated in the development of the Transform Fresno projects, be a voting member on the original Community Steering Committee, and either work, live, or own property in the Transform Fresno project area.
+The O&O Committee formed in December 2017 after the final project package was approved by 164 eligible voters through a participatory budget process.
+Eligibility required one to live, work, or own a business or property in ZIP codes 93706 and 93721.
+Moreover, residents must have attended 50% of the meetings about the participatory budgeting process: workers and owners of businesses and property must have attended 66% of the meetings.
+The mayor then appointed 16 of those voting members to serve on the O&O Committee.
+The composition of the Committee will evolve over time as members cycle in and out.
+When a vacancy occurs, nominations from the community are solicited and chosen based on recommendations from the current committee, a panel interview, and at the direction of the mayor of Fresno.
+All new members must have participated in the development of Transform Fresno projects, be a voting member on the original Community Steering Committee, and either work, live, or own property in the project area.